Local Event Organisation

 Controller (Printing and Risk Assessment)

 There is a blank copy of the Risk Assessment in the Useful docs section of the website - but Chris Burden can provide you with a more comprehensive model RA, which you can adapt for your event.
+(There is currently a covid version of the RA available.
+Chris Burden wil circulate)

-Particularly if you are an inexperienced planner, giving the risk assessment a checker an early sight of your planned courses is a good idea.
+Particularly if you are an inexperienced planner, giving the risk assessment to a checker and an early sight of your planned courses is a good idea.
 Whether or not they need to do more is a matter for them to decide, in conjunction with you.

 Make sure the grid ref for the car park on the club website, BOF website and Aire website is correct – email Chris Burden if not. email@example.com